joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 	MyProgram(file);

 You might be getting really angry at me now.
 Where did `fs` come from?
 How did I get a Directory from `fs`, and how did I get a File from `dir`?
-One could reasonably claim I've just squished all the interesting topics around, and answered very few.
+I've just squished all the interesting topics around, like a water balloon, and answered nothing at all!

 The reality is that those are all the interesting questions you encounter now when you try to design a filesystem using capabilities.
 You probably don't want